chumarsaeed/calculator/README.md

 # Mortgage Calculator

-This is mortgage Calculator for any one who wants to calculate expense and other related stuff
+This is mortgage Calculator for any one who wants to calculate expense and other related stuff for further details check my profile link

 ## 🔗 Links